Learn How to Play Chess 101: Beginner’s Guide to Chess Rules & Chess Strategy

 Keep reading, you’re in the right place.

-When it comes to learning how to play chess, there a number of rules to follow, strategies, and much more.
+When it comes to learning how to play chess, there a number of chess rules to follow, strategies, and much more.

 As we’ll cover throughout this article, first learn how to move the pieces on a basic level, then learn how each chess piece captures, then learn the more advanced moves, and then begin slowly developing both your offensive and defensive chess strategies.

 Today, we’ll break down how to play chess and the rules of chess today, including the basic rules of chess, how to set up a chessboard, how to move the chess pieces correctly, how to capture an opponents chess pieces, and much more.
-With this beginner’s guide on how to play the game of chess, your game will instantly improve and you will have the basic understanding of how to play chess.
+With this beginner’s guide on how to play the game of chess, your game will instantly improve and you will have the basic understanding of chess.

 Learn How to Play Chess: